hassanzouhar/rastla.us/about.md

 I build technology that works, teams that thrive, and strategies that last.
 My passion lies at the intersection of **people**, **technology**, and the creative **chaos** that often comes with innovation – usually in that order.

-With over [Number] years of experience in the tech industry, I've had the privilege of working on diverse projects, from large-scale cloud infrastructure to intricate real-time systems and user-facing applications.
-My focus is always on delivering value, whether that's through elegant code, efficient processes, or empowering the people I work with.
+With nearly two decades of experience in the tech industry, I've had the privilege of working on diverse projects, from enterprise infrastructure to e-commerce platforms and maritime SaaS solutions.
+As a former CTO at PetXL and Seaber, I've led technological transformations and built teams that deliver real value.
+My focus is always on combining human insight with technical expertise to create solutions that matter.

 **Core Beliefs:**